-The board of directors of the Company currently consists of three members.
-Directors are appointed to serve on the board of directors of the Company until such time as they retire or are removed and their successors are appointed.
-There will be no chairman of the board of directors of the Company, and instead the director who chairs the meetings will rotate among the directors of the board.
+The Board of Directors currently consists of three members.
+Directors are appointed to serve on the Board of Directors until such time as they retire or are removed and their successors are appointed.
+There will be no chairman of the Board of Directors and instead the director who chairs the meetings will rotate among the directors of the board.
+The name, municipality of residence, position with the Manager and principal occupation of each director and senior officer is set out below: